These Homemade Buttermilk Biscuits are fluffy, tender, and easy to make. Made with simple ingredients, they bake up golden and buttery.

 - Turn the dough onto a lightly floured work surface and gently knead a few times until the dough holds together.

-- Pat the dough into a square and fold it over on itself 5-6 times (this creates the layers in the biscuits).
+- Pat the dough into a square and fold it over on itself 5 to 6 times.

 - Pat the dough to 1-inch thick and cut using a sharp biscuit cutter, reshaping the scraps as needed.